 Ottawa is not only the capital of a huge and diverse nation, it is also an urban experience on a human scale that is only a very short drive to beautiful wilderness sights and historic small towns of both British and French ancestry.
 I explore the Ottawa vicinity for the best backroads, the little-known architectural gems, the historic sites, and the most pastoral trails and waterways that the guidebooks miss.
 I've spent hundreds of hours researching in small out-of-the-way archives writing and photographing for magazines and book projects.
 And, I've done so on foot, on a bike, and, most happily for me, in a canoe.

-By the way, this is a new venture for me, so reviews are not yet forthcoming.
-I would be happy to share my teaching reviews and commendations with you.
+By the way, this is a new venture for me, so reviews are just coming in.
 Cheers and bon voyage!

 A Recent Review of this guide